SalesimobileUK/Android-Developer-Test/README.md

 * Displays the full details of an item when one is clicked from the list.
 * Allow the user to add an image.
 * Prevents the user from adding an image, unless all mandatory fields are completed (id, author, url, height and width).
-* Allows the user to delete an item, which must be confirmed by the user first.
+* Allows the user to delete any added image, which must be confirmed by the user first.

-The app can be written in either Kotlin or Java and must be built using a Test-Driven-Development approach.
+The app can be written whichever language is suited best for yourself and must be built using a Test-Driven-Development approach.

 # API Details